kjleitz/kjleitz.github.io/_posts/2016-11-28-so_you_made_a_cli_data_gem_eh.markdown

 ## I get how it works, but how does it _work?_

 Under the hood, Whatsa is all Ruby.
-It uses open-uri to fetch HTML, and the Nokogiri gem to parse it.
+It uses open-uri to fetch some HTML pages, and the Nokogiri gem to parse it.

 ### I am a metaphorical rowdy teen with behavioral issues.
 Give me some structure!